This Bible History Daily feature was originally published in July 2012. It was updated in July 2014.—Ed.

 Yigal Levin and most modern scholars believe the Bubastite Portal recounts legitimate and historical campaigns conducted by the Egyptian Pharaoh Sheshonq.
 He says that “Sheshonq’s campaign in Israel and Judah brought an end to the many architectural, military and political achievements of the United Monarchy of David and Solomon and ushered in a new age—that of the nation divided.”

-Read Levin, Yigal.
-“Did Pharaoh Sheshonq Attack Jerusalem” as it appeared in Biblical Archaeology Review, Jul/Aug 2012, to find out what Levin learns about the chronology and itinerary of Sheshonq’s campaign.
+Read the full article “Did Pharaoh Sheshonq Attack Jerusalem” by Yigal Levin in the July/August 2012 issue of Biblical Archaeology Review to find out what Levin learns about the chronology and itinerary of Sheshonq’s campaign.